Ramón Lista

 Ramón Lista (13 September 1856 – 23 November 1897) was an Argentinian soldier and explorer.
 He was the second governor of the Territorio Nacional de Santa Cruz, precursor of Santa Cruz Province, Argentina.
-He was in part responsible for the Selknam Genocide in Tierra del Fuego.
+He played a key role in the Selkʼnam genocide in Tierra del Fuego.
 Later he identified with the indigenous people of Patagonia, and went to live with them until he was recalled to Buenos Aires.
 Lista wrote a number of books on the people and places he had found.

 Early years

 Ramón Lista was born on 13 September 1856 in Buenos Aires.
 His grandfather, also called Ramón Lista, was a Colonel of Infantry.

 Ramón Lista studied at the Colegio Nacional in Buenos Aires.
 When only 15 years old he taught history and geography at the Colegio del Salvador.

 He traveled in France and Germany in 1875–77.

 He was interested in natural sciences, met the main scientific figures and was taught by the great scientist Hermann Burmeister (1807–92).

 On his return from Europe at the age of 21 he was appointed a civilian explorer for the navy, with the rank of "superior officer".